sigurdvaa/eeprom-programmer/README.md

 Fork of Ben Eater's project.

-- Updated the microcode to work with my version of the 8-bit computer with 256 instruction and a settings register
+- Updated the microcode to work with my version of the 8-bit computer with 256 instructions, a bootloader, and a settings register.
-- Added code for flashing programs to a bootloader
+- Added code for flashing programs to the bootloader.
-- Added a simple simulator to make it easier to develop programs
+- Added a simple simulator to make it easier to develop programs.

 ---